roth-hex-lab/roth-hex-lab.github.io/content/post/2024-Shift Medical/index.md

 ---
-title: HEX-Lab with Prof. Daniel Roth @ Shift Medical 2024
+title: HEX with Prof. Daniel Roth @ Shift Medical 2024
 date: 2024-09-30
 summary: Prof. Daniel Roth had the pleasure to hold the opening keynote presentation at ShiftMedical 2024.
 ShiftMedical is the perfect place to network within academia, practitioners, and industry regarding medical AR and VR applications.
 image: